 Full article: http://online.wsj.com/article/SB10001424052702304299304577348083297932466.html#mjDropdown

 Good news for now!
-The U.S. Department of Housing and Urban Development just published Mortgagee Letter 2011-29, which maintains the current HECM loan limit of $625,500 through December 31, 2011!
-That means that borrowers who are planning on doing a HECM Reverse Mortgage in 2011 and have a home with a higher value will be able to use the full value (up to the $625,500).
-Towards the end of this year we should expect to see what 2012 has in store for us!
+The U.S. Department of Housing and Urban Development just published Mortgagee Letter 2011-29, which maintains the current HECM loan limit of $625,500 through December 31, 2011.
+That means that borrowers who are planning on doing a HECM Reverse Mortgage in 2011 and have a home with a higher value may have more options.
+The end of this year we should expect to see what 2012 has in store for us!

 The $625,500 limit applies to all HECMs made in the continental United States, as well as high-cost areas, such as Hawaii, Alaska, Guam and the U.S. Virgin Islands.